 Keep in mind that not all anticonvulsants will help.
 So your doctor will choose medicines that have been shown in studies to work on nerve pain.

 - Tricyclic antidepressants have been used for decades.
-While they're not used to treat depression as often now, they can play an important role in controlling nerve pain symptoms.
+While they're not used as often today to treat depression, they can play an important role in controlling nerve pain symptoms.
 Many studies have shown that they can help.
 These drugs can cause side effects, like dizziness, constipation, blurred vision, and upset stomach.
 They might not be safe for people with certain conditions, like heart problems.

 - SNRIs (serotonin and norepinephrine reuptake inhibitors) are a newer type of antidepressant that seem to help with nerve pain.
 In general, these drugs have fewer side effects than tricyclic antidepressants.
 They might be safer for some, especially older people with heart problems.
 However, they might not be as effective as tricyclics in tackling nerve pain.